lqdev/luisquintanilla.me/_src/posts/digitize-analog-bookmarks-with-ai-dotnet.md

         }
         ```

         Some of the more recent AI models support structured output, which enforce a schema on AI model outputs.
 You can take a look at the [OpenAI documentation](https://openai.com/index/introducing-structured-outputs-in-the-api/) for more details.
-It's important to note though that the functionality it's not exclusing to OpenAI.
+It's important to note though that the functionality is not exclusive to OpenAI models.

     1. Adds the extracted passages to the `passages` collection.